onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 if you're one of the top 10000 (or 0.01%) software engineers on this planet and you want to build the future - find me! and actually almost anyone could contribute one way or another - I just want the most hardcore engineers on the planet for the absolute core of the system - namely the blockchain and the core that will house the state graph that will compute all of the views, but there will be plenty to do by plenty of people and companies.
 We need to get the core design right. there'll be a lot of work around content, marketing, project management and whatever - get involved.

+## register

+signing up is like being baptised - you participate in bringing into existence a more pure system with less epistemic contamination

+Baptism - washing away your sins, cleansing
+The act of registering is a form of baptism

+## read the readme

+say what to expect from the book

 ## download all files